Accounting Hall of Fame

-Induction of the 2020 members was held during the virtual Annual Meeting of the American Accounting Association, in August 2020.
+The induction of the 2025 members took place at the AAA Annual Meeting in Chicago, IL.

 Overview

 The Hall of Fame describes: "While selection to the Hall of Fame is intended to honor the people so chosen, it is also intended to be a recognition of distinguished service contributions to the progress of accounting in any of its various fields.
 Evidence of such service includes contributions to accounting research and literature, significant service to professional accounting organizations, wide recognition as an authority in some field of accounting, advancement of accounting education, and public service.
 A member must have reached a position of eminence from which the nature of his or her contributions may be judged."

 "Election to The Accounting Hall of Fame is perhaps the only longstanding national award for accountants -- and probably the only international one as well -- in which both academic and practicing accountants vie for the same award."

 Induction into The Accounting Hall of Fame is one of the higher honors available within accounting academia.
 The only comparable awards in the United States may be two awards of the American Accounting Association: the Notable Contributions to Accounting Literature Award Award which has been received by many of the Hall of Fame inductees, and the rare Seminal Contributions to Accounting Literature Award, which has only been awarded seven times.
 The sublist of inductees who are accounting academics, thus, includes many of the most notable accounting academics.

 An accounting of 36 inductees during the first 26 years of the award identifies that 20 were chiefly active in public accounting (including 6 who were founders of major public accounting firms), 10 were university professors, 4 were government officials (including 3 chief accountants of the SEC), and that 2 were most prominent in industry.